mysqljs/mysql/Readme.md

 ```

 Normal errors however are only delegated to the callback they belong to.
 So in
-the example below, only one the first callback receives an error, the second
+the example below, only the first callback receives an error, the second query
-query works as expected:
+works as expected:

 ```js
 connection.query('USE name_of_db_that_does_not_exist', function(err, rows) {